Last Updated on May 11, 2025 by Cindy Benezra

 - A quick walk or step outside to decompress your frustrations is a fast way to reset.

-- The bathroom can be a fast place to collect yourself if feeling anxious.
+- The bathroom can be a fast place to escape and collect yourself if you are feeling anxious.

 - If possible, encourage moments to laugh with others.
 A good belly laugh breaks up the anxiety you might be holding in your body.